massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     >Note: It's a best practice to use the **DefaultAzureCredential** from the *Azure Identity* library.
 This can require some additional configuration requirements in Azure depending on how your subscription is set up.

-1. Add the following code in the space after the **// Create a database if it doesn't already exist** comment.
+1. Add the following code in the space after the **// CREATE A DATABASE IF IT DOESN'T ALREADY EXIST** comment.

     ```csharp
-    Microsoft.Azure.Cosmos.Database database = await client.CreateDatabaseIfNotExistsAsync(databaseName);
+    Database database = await client.CreateDatabaseIfNotExistsAsync(databaseName);
     Console.WriteLine($"Created or retrieved database: {database.Id}");
     ```

-1. Add the following code in the space after the **// Create a container with a specified partition key** comment.
+1. Add the following code in the space after the **// CREATE A CONTAINER WITH A SPECIFIED PARTITION KEY** comment.

     ```csharp
-    Microsoft.Azure.Cosmos.Database database = await client.CreateDatabaseIfNotExistsAsync(databaseName);
+    Container container = await database.CreateContainerIfNotExistsAsync(
+        id: containerName,
+        partitionKeyPath: "/id"
+    );
-    Console.WriteLine($"Created or retrieved database: {database.Id}");
+    Console.WriteLine($"Created or retrieved container: {container.Id}");
     ```

-1. Add the following code in the space after the **// Define a typed item (Product) to add to the container** comment.
+1. Add the following code in the space after the **// DEFINE A TYPED ITEM (PRODUCT) TO ADD TO THE CONTAINER** comment.
 This defines the item that's added to the container.

     ```csharp
     Product newItem = new Product